masteramyx/Apex-Stats/README.md

 A Flutter application to view Apex Legends Player Stats.
 User can search across 3 platforms; Xbox, Playstation and PC(Origin).
 Using this as a WIP to learn and experiment with flutter.
 Any improvements are welcome.

+To run the app, create an API key at the website below and put it in [assets/keys.json]

 #API